UstDoesTech/ust-blog/content/posts/ai/agentic-ai-rpa-bpa/index.md

 ## A More Purposeful Future

-Perhaps the most important insight is this: automation is not about replacing people (although it can highlight roles that might be considered ["bullshit"](https://en.wikipedia.org/wiki/Bullshit_Jobs)), it's about changing the nature of partnership between humans and machines.
+Perhaps the most important message is this: automation is not about replacing people (although it can highlight roles that might be considered ["bullshit"](https://en.wikipedia.org/wiki/Bullshit_Jobs)), it's about removing drudgery from people so that they can engage more deeply with what only humans can do.

 * RPA automated tasks.
 * BPA automated processes.
 * Agentic AI aims to automate problem-solving itself.

 As Icarus learned, the higher we climb the more dangerous our mistakes become.
 Agentic systems may one day reason, negotiate, and coordinate at levels we can scarcely imagine.
-But they must do so with transparency, alignment, and wisdom built-in.
+But they must do so with transparency, alignment, and uncertainty built-in.

 We have been here before.
 We should not be here blindly again.
-If we move too quickly, seduced by novelty, confident in early gains—we risk building fragile, overconfident systems that repeat the brittle trajectories of the past.
-If we listen to the lessons automation has already tried to teach us, we may yet build a generation of systems that are not simply faster or cheaper, but more human in their adaptability, their reasoning, and their care.
+If we move too quickly, seduced by novelty, confident in early gains we risk building fragile, overconfident systems that repeat the brittle patterns of the past.
+If we listen to the lessons automation has already tried to teach us, we may yet build a generation of systems that are not simply faster or cheaper, but more human in their adaptability and their reasoning.

 Do I think we will?
 I think some of us will.
 I think some of us will learn from the past and build better systems.
 I think some of us will continue to repeat the same mistakes, thinking that this time it will be different.